 All your deposit account histories and records will be transferred to your assuming institution.
 If your assuming institution requires any additional signatures or forms, it will notify you.
 If you have any questions or special requests, you may contact a representative of your assuming institution at 1-888-645-4121.

 If you had a loan with Miami Valley Bank, you should continue to make your payments as usual.
 The terms of your loan will not change under the terms of the loan contract because they are contractually agreed to in your promissory note with the failed institution.
 Checks should be made to your former bank and sent to the same address until further notice.

 Determination of Insufficient Assets To Satisfy Claims Against Financial Institution in Receivership.

-DATES: The FDIC made its determination
+DATES: The FDIC made its determination on March 28, 2011.